Tambiebarango/lendesk_submission/README.md

 To manually test the API, do the following:

 1. Ensure you have `redis` installed. `brew install redis`
-2. Start your redis server `brew services restart redis`.
+2. Start your redis server `brew services start redis`.
 3. start your rails server `rails s`.
 4. Use your favorite api client to make API requests as documented above.